-‘Stranger Of Sword City Revisited’ Updated PS Vita Game Gets NA And EU Release
+‘Stranger Of Sword City Revisited’: Updated PS Vita Game Gets NA And EU Release

 - Free PS Vita Games For May 2016: Here Are All The Games You Can Get Free This Month With A Playstation Plus Subscription

-Even though Stranger Of Sword City Revisted is technically a remade re-release of the original game which is also on the Playstation Vita, they tweaked the game to be better.
-According to a written article by Anime News Network, it reports that the developers and publishers added “new classes,” reworked the combat and gameplay system, and added items and additional dungeons.
+Even though Stranger Of Sword City Revisted is technically a remake of the original game, which was also on the Playstation Vita, they tweaked the game to be better.
+According to an article by Anime News Network, the developers and publishers added “new classes,” reworked the combat and gameplay system, and added items and additional dungeons.

-Also, there will be a special sale for both the Xbox One and Steam versions of the game in celebration of the fact over 100,000 copies of the original title has shipped worldwide.
-Xbox One gamers will get a 75 percent off discount while Steam gamers will get a 50 percent off discount on the original title.
+Also, there will be a special sale for both the Xbox One and Steam versions of the game in celebration of the fact that over 100,000 copies of the original title has shipped worldwide.
+Xbox One gamers will get a 75 percent discount while Steam gamers will get a 50 percent discount on the original title.
 That means Stranger Of Sword City will only cost $10.72 on Xbox One and $19.99 on Steam.
-The sale however will be from February 28 to March 6.
+The sale will be from February 28 to March 6.

-Stranger Of Sword City Revisted is technically the latest game in a trend pertaining to the Playstation Vita.
-If a title is popular, it will be reworked with added features into a “better version,” kind of like a hardcopy and digital release of a 1.5 version of the game.
-Comcept did it with Soul Sacrifice when they re-released an improved version of it titled Soul Sacrifice Delta and Omega Force did it with Toukiden: The Age of Demons with Toukiden Kiwami.
+Stranger Of Sword City Revisted is technically the latest game in the trend or remakes on the Playstation Vita.
+If a title is popular, it will be reworked with added features into a “better version,” kind of like a release of a 1.5 version of the game.
+Comcept did it with Soul Sacrifice when they re-released an improved version titled Soul Sacrifice Delta, and Koei Tecmo did it with Toukiden: The Age of Demons with Toukiden Kiwami.

-Anyways, the hardcopy and digital versions of Stranger Of Sword City Revisted will release on Playstation Vita in North America (NA Region) on Tuesday, February 28.
-The European (EU Region) release usually releases one day later.
+The hardcopy and digital versions of Stranger Of Sword City Revisted will release on Playstation Vita in North America on Tuesday, February 28.
+The European release usually releases one day later.

 [Featured Image by Experience Inc.]